Distributed-IoT-Software-Arch-Course/exam-project-info/README.md

 Multiple versions of the exam may be issued in the same session (e.g., based on student ID, alphabetical grouping, or other criteria).

+### Written Exam – Topics NOT Included

+The following topics are **NOT included** in the written exam:

+**-Lecture 1 - Cyber-Physical Systems & Internet of Things**
+    - This Lecture is meant to be an introduction to the course and is not included directly as questions in the written exam.
+However, the concepts presented in this lecture may be useful to understand the context of the other lectures and should be studied for a better comprehension of the course topics.
+**- Lecture 2 - Python & Object-Oriented Programming (OOP)**
+    - This lecture is not included in the written exam as the focus is on theoretical concepts rather than coding skills.
+**- Lecture 3: Only the following sections are NOT included**
+  - 3.1.1 TCP & UDP Protocols (Quick Overview)
+  - 3.2 IoT Protocol Stack (Overview)
+  - 3.3 Simple Comparison Between Traditional Internet Protocol Stack and IoT Protocol Stack
+  - 3.4 IoT Application Layer Protocols
+  - 3.6 Protocols Objectives - Towards Standardization and Interoperability
+**- Lecture 4: Only the following sections are NOT included**
+  - 4.3.3 A Simple Comparison Between REST and SOAP
+  - 4.3.4 The Client Perspective REST vs. SOAP
+  - 4.5 Level 3: Hypermedia as the Engine of Application State (HATEOAS) **- Lecture 5: Only the following sections are NOT included**
+  - 5.6 (Some) Pub/Sub Protocols Examples
+**- Lecture 6: Only the following sections are NOT included**
+  - 6.4.1 Anti-Patterns - The Big Ball of Mud
+  - 6.4.2 Anti-Patterns - Additional Comments
+**- Lecture 7: Only the following sections are NOT included**
+  - 7.3 Additional Distributed Challenges
+  - 7.3.1 Distributed Transactions

 ### 💼 Project Information

 Projects are executed by groups of **up to three/four students**, who should: